-- 26. NEA-NH's mission is to strengthen and support public education and serve their members' professional, political, economic, and advocacy needs. - 27.
-Defendant U.S. Department of Education is a federal agency headquartered in Washington, DC, at 400 Maryland Avenue, SW, Washington, DC 20202. - 28.
+- 35. Through its policy and advocacy work, CBED successfully advocated for Pennsylvania's adoption of Culturally Responsive-Sustaining Education competencies.
+CBED also developed a Teachers of Color Retention Toolkit and contributed to toolkits for recruitment and mentoring. - 36.
+CBED's core services and mission are existentially threatened by ED's actions, as its programming invokes concepts that relate to "diversity," "equity," and "inclusion," and its critical partnerships with educators, schools, and districts are now threatened by ED's vague and overly broad conception of discrimination, as educational institutions will be deterred from working with CBED.
+Indeed, one school has already expressed reservations about launching a planned Teaching Academy after issuance of the Letter. - 37.
+Defendant U.S. Department of Education is a federal agency headquartered in Washington, DC, at 400 Maryland Avenue, SW, Washington, DC 20202. - 38.
 Defendant Linda M. McMahon is the Secretary for Education.
-She is sued in her official capacity. - 29.
+She is sued in her official capacity. - 39.
 Defendant Craig Trainor is the Acting Assistant Secretary for Civil Rights at the Department of Education.
 He is sued in his official capacity.